ZBregov/WW2-IFA-Warlords-Tin/README.md

-# Warlords Redux 2.4
+# Warlords Redux World War 2.4
-Warlords Redux 2.4 is a community upgrade project for the Original Warlords Redux.
+Warlords Redux World War 2.4 is a my upgrade project for the Redux Warlords Redux.

 Original Warlords Redux by Bohemia Interactive and Jezuro can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=1834482266&searchtext=Warlords+redux